Stephen F. Cohen: Soviet and Yeltsin eras

 Cohen gave his support to perestroika, the reforms initiated by Mikhail Gorbachev and, with his wife, Katrina vanden Heuvel, co-authored Voices of Glasnost: Interviews With Gorbachev’s Reformers (1989).
 In a March 1991 op-ed for The New York Times, he wrote that Gorbachev's government "has undertaken the most ambitious changes in modern history.
 Their goal is to 'dismantle' the state controls Stalin imposed and to achieve an 'emancipation of society' through privatization, democratization, and federalization of the 15 republics."
 He said that perestroika was then in crisis, and stated: "Russia has come closer to democracy than ever before.
 Though democratization remains exceedingly fragile, how can this be dismissed as a failure?"

-Cohen wrote that the US continued the Cold War after the breakup of the Soviet Union in 1991.
-He said that President Bill Clinton backtracked on the promise of his predecessor not to extend NATO eastward and the flawed interpretation of an "American victory" and a "Russian defeat", which he believed in 2006 led US leaders to believe that Russia would submit completely to US foreign policy.

 Cohen was a friend of former Soviet President Mikhail Gorbachev, who invited him to attend the 1989 May Day parade in Red Square, and advised former U.S. President George H. W. Bush in the late 1980s.
 Cohen helped Nikolai Bukharin's widow, Anna Larina, to rehabilitate her name during the Soviet era.

-According to Eugene Huskey, William R. Kenan chair at Stetson University, in the 1970s Cohen viewed the Soviet Union as "simply inefficient and corrupt" rather than a totalitarian state.
+In his book Failed Crusade: America and the Tragedy of Post-Communist Russia (2000), Cohen criticized the role that American advisors and journalists, along with the Clinton administration, had played in Russia's transition from communism during the presidency of Boris Yeltsin.
+He also criticized many of Boris Yeltsin's decisions, and claimed that Yeltsin destroyed a democratic transition that had been initiated by Mikhail Gorbachev.
+Cohen wrote that the way the US handled Russia's post-communist transition during the 1990s was "the worst American foreign policy disaster since Vietnam, and its consequences more long-term and perilous."
+He later wrote in 2006 that the US continued the Cold War after the breakup of the Soviet Union in 1991.
+He said that President Bill Clinton backtracked on the promise of his predecessor not to extend NATO eastward and the flawed interpretation of an "American victory" and a "Russian defeat", which he believed led US leaders to believe that Russia would submit completely to US foreign policy.